This Udon noodle stir fry is packed with flavor and makes an easy weeknight meal. Add chicken, shrimp, or tofu for a protein punch.

 - For a large bok choy, cut the leafy green tops from the white part and stack them on top of each other.
 Cut crosswise into thin strips.
 Trim the root portion about 1-inch from the bottom.
 Cut the white stalks into small pieces, about ½ inch thick.
 For baby bok choy, trim the bottoms a bit and cut each stalk in half length wise.

 - Add the noodles to the pot along with the soy sauce, fish sauce, and sesame oil.
 Toss with tongs to mix it all together and distribute the veggies among the noodles.
 Taste and add more soy sauce if needed.
-Serve sprinkled with the green onions and sesame seeds.
+Serve sprinkled with the chopped green onions and sesame seeds.